osparrot/swiftpayme-platform/SYSTEM_INTEGRATION_ANALYSIS.md

 ### Areas for Enhancement

-**Route Implementation**: Some services (notably crypto-service) have empty route directories that need completion.

-**Validation Middleware**: A few services are missing validation middleware that should be implemented for consistency.

-**Analytics Service**: The analytics service requires full implementation to provide comprehensive business intelligence.

-**Compliance Service**: The compliance service needs completion for full regulatory compliance capabilities.

 **Monitoring Integration**: Enhanced monitoring and observability tools should be integrated for production deployment.

 ## 8. Business Logic Validation